ApplicativeError and MonadError

 }

-Invoking getTemperatureByCoordinates we can call it with the following sample, which will return 78.
+We can call getTemperatureByCoordinates with the following sample, which will return 78.

 type MyEither[A] = Either[String, A]